 Which statutory rights require a period of qualifying service?

 An employee must complete a specified period of continuous service before qualifying for certain statutory rights.
-Except in specified circumstances, an employee cannot claim unfair dismissal until he or she has accrued two years' service.
+Except in specified circumstances, an employee cannot claim unfair dismissal until they have accrued two years' service.
 The same qualifying periods apply in relation to the right to request a written statement of reasons for dismissal.
 Two years' continuous service is required before an employee can claim a statutory redundancy payment.

 An employee must have 26 weeks' continuous service to be entitled to statutory maternity pay; statutory adoption pay; paternity leave and pay; shared parental leave and pay; and the right to request flexible working.
 An employee will qualify for the right to take ordinary parental leave after one year's service.

-For a full list of qualifying periods see Quick reference > Qualifying periods for statutory rights.
+For a full list of qualifying periods see Qualifying periods for statutory rights.